Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-get-rec-resolution.rst

 Name
 ====

-LIRC_GET_REC_RESOLUTION - Obtain the value of receive resolution, in microseconds.
+LIRC_GET_REC_RESOLUTION - Obtain the woke value of receive resolution, in microseconds.

 Synopsis
 ========